telent/nixwrt/README.md

 # What is it?

-An experiment, currently, to see if Nixpkgs is a good way to build an OS for a domestic wifi router or IoT device, of the kind that OpenWRT or DD-WRT or Tomato run on.
+An experiment, currently, to see if Nixpkgs is a good way to build an OS for a domestic wifi router or IoT device, of the kind that OpenWrt or DD-WRT or Tomato run on.

 This is not NixOS-on-your-router.
 This is an immutable "turnkey"